Transitivity in wreath products with symmetric groups: Notions of Transitivity

-The left hand side of~\eqref{eqn:two_factors} is nonzero if and only if both factors are nonzero.
+The left hand side of~\eqref{eqn:two_factors} is non-zero if and only if both factors are non-zero.
 We focus on the second factor first.

-Note that $H\cap S_n$ is a Young subgroup of $S_n$ whose factors correspond to the parts of $\usigma(U)$ as $U$ ranges over the subgroups of $G$.
-Since $s \in S_n$, the same is true for $(H \cap S_n)^s = H^s \cap S_n$.
+As $H^s$ is conjugate to $H$, it is the stabiliser of a $\usigma$-tabloid.
+Hence, by Lemma~\ref{lem:properties of H}, $H^s\cap S_n$ is a Young subgroup of $S_n$ whose factors correspond to the parts of $\usigma(U)$ as $U$ ranges over the subgroups of $G$.
 Thus, there is an ordered set partition $Q$ of $[n]$ corresponding to the Young subgroup $H^s \cap S_n$ where every part is associated with a row of a Young diagram $\usigma(U)$ for some subgroup $U$.

-Recall that $S$ is a Young subgroup with corresponding ordered set partition $P$ where every part is associated with an element $g \in G$.
-It follows that $H^s \cap S$ is a Young subgroup where the corresponding ordered set partition consists precisely of the parts $p \cap q$ with $p \in P$ and $q \in Q$.
+Recall that $S$ is a Young subgroup with corresponding ordered set partition~$P$ where every part is associated with an element $g \in G$.
+It follows that $H^s \cap S$ is a Young subgroup where the corresponding ordered set partition consists precisely of the (non-empty) parts $p \cap q$ with $p \in P$ and $q \in Q$.
 This ordered set partition defines a colouring of $\usigma$ in the following way.
-For every element $p \cap q$ with $p \in P$ and $q \in Q$, we colour the boxes corresponding to $p \cap q$ in the row associated with $q$ with the element $g$ associated with $p$.
-Hence, we get $\umu\in\Lambda_n(G)$ with $\abs{\umu(g)}=|\ulambda(g)|$ for all $g\in G$ and